-When someone “lets the cat out of the bag,” they make a secret known.
+Let the cat out of the bag is a common saying that means to make a secret known.

-A similar phrase to this one is ‘to spill the beans.’ (e.g., Rick spilled the beans and told her everything.)
+Synonyms: spill the beans (e.g., He spilled the beans and told her everything.)

 The Origin Of ‘Let The Cat Out Of The Bag’

 The origin of the phrase let the cat out of the bag is not certain.
 However, there are theories about where it may have come from:

 - One theory has to do with merchants who were looking to make some coin by selling piglets.
 The young pigs that were sold were put into bags for the customers to carry home.
 However, the more devious merchants had other plans in mind—while the customers were distracted, perhaps as they looked away for only a moment, the piglet would be swapped out with a cat.
 The customer, being none the wiser, would later go home and, yes indeed, let the cat out of the bag.
 Thus, discovering the merchant’s ruse.

 Could this be the origin of the phrase?
 Maybe, but it doesn’t seem likely.
 Why not?
 For one, what if the buyer immediately looked into the bag after the transaction?
 I mean, sure, I guess if the bag were tied at the top it would prevent that from happening.
 However, the merchant would then have to hope that the cat doesn’t make any meowing noises, which it probably would do if it’s stuck in a bag.